waigania13/carmen/docs/addresses.md

       geocode, while synonyms, if searched for will apear in `matching_place_name`
 - `properties.carmen:geocoder_stack`
     - OPTIONAL: This value can be used to allow users to filter results by an index vertical.
-      Internally we populate this with the two letter country code, to allow users to filter values by country.
+      Internally we populate this with the to letter country code, to allow users to filter values by country.
 - `properties.carmen:center`
     - REQUIRED: A Calculated center point that falls on the surface of the `MultiPoint` feature.